tk421bsod/maximilian/HOSTING.md

 If you're hosting the database on another computer, you'll need to run `main.py` with `--ip <database_ip>`, replacing `<database_ip>` with the IP address of your database.

-To skip loading a specific extension, use the `--no-load` argument.
-Follow it up with the names of the extensions you don't want loaded. for example, `python3 main.py --no-load cogs.userinfo` will make Maximilian not load the userinfo extension.
+To skip loading a specific module, use the `--no-load` argument.
+Follow it up with the names of the modules you don't want loaded. for example, `python3 main.py --no-load cogs.userinfo` will make Maximilian skip loading the userinfo module.

-You can specify a logging level (which filters the information Maximilian outputs) through command line arguments after `main.py`; the logging levels are -q (disables logging), -e (errors only), -w (warnings + errors, default), -i (warnings + errors + info, recommended), -v (warnings + errors + info + debugging info).
+You can specify a logging level (which filters the information Maximilian outputs) through command line arguments after `main.py`; the logging levels are -q (disables logging), -e (errors only), -w (warnings + errors, default), -i (warnings + errors + info), -v (warnings + errors + info + debugging info).
 It defaults to -w if nothing's specified.
 For example, `python3 main.py -i` will start Maximilian with the INFO logging level.
-I recommend using `-i` as it outputs some information you wouldn't see at other logging levels.

 Using `-v`, `--verbose`, or `--debug` will result in larger log file sizes and much more output to the console, especially on the first run.
-You may also see a small decrease in performance.
 If you choose to use it, you'll see a small warning on startup.

 To bypass the updater on startup, run main.py with `--no-update`.